Beginners Start Here!

 Step 4: Learn about firework laws and fireworks storage

 A number of important laws relate to fireworks and their use.
 These are summarised in the Firework Laws & Regulations Guide, including what time you cannot let fireworks off after (and exceptions for certain dates).
+Minor changes were made to the laws for Scottish residents, from July 2021, which you can read about in that article.

 If you’re storing fireworks for any length of time you should also read my Safe Fireworks Storage guide which runs through the legal limits for home storage.